Efficiency of estimators for locally asymptotically normal quantum statistical models: Applications

 \subsection{Quantum Hodges estimator}

+In order to motivate ourselves to study asymptotic efficiency in the quantum domain, let us touch upon the issue of quantum superefficiency first.
 In classical statistics, there was a well-known superefficient estimator called the Hodges estimator that asymptotically breaks the Cram\'er-Rao bound \cite{vaart}.
 An analogous estimator can be constructed in the quantum domain that asymptotically breaks the Holevo bound.

 Let us consider the pure state model

 on $\H=\C^2$ having two-dimensional parameter $\theta=(\theta^1,\theta^2)$, where $\sigma_{1},\sigma_{2},\sigma_{3}$ are the Pauli matrices.
 It is well known \cite{holevo} that the weighted trace of the covariant matrix $V_{\theta}[M,\hat{\theta}]$ for a locally unbiased estimator $(M,\hat{\theta})$ with a weight matrix $G >0$ is bounded from below by the Holevo bound $c_G^{(H)}$ as